 The Master of Social Work program is available on a full- or part-time basis and can be completed by thesis or practicum.
 The MSW builds on the BSW by offering students an integrated research/policy/practice concentration in one of the key thematic areas: social work in northern and remote areas; Indigenous peoples; women and the human services; and community practice and research.
 The aim of the MSW is to provide students with advanced social work research, policy, and practice skills.
 It is designed to enable students to pursue independent studies that will help them undertake a variety of responsibilities in management, policy formulation, program consultation, planning, advanced social work, clinical practice, and research within the human services.

 Enrolment in the MSW is strictly limited.

 Domestic applicants must supply a Criminal Record Check search result after receiving an offer of admission and before the first day of classes; the search result is not required with the application.
-International applicants must submit a Criminal Record Check search result completed by their local policy authority upon application, and will also be required to submit a British Columbia Criminal Record Check if offered admission.
+International applicants must submit a Criminal Record Check search result provided by their local police authority upon application, and will also be required to submit a British Columbia Criminal Record Check if offered admission.
 The Office of the Registrar will provide instructions to domestic and international applicants who have accepted offers of admission on how to complete a British Columbia Criminal Record Check.

 Completion of the MSW Supplementary Application form is also required in order to be considered for admission.
 The MSW Supplementary Application form is included with the application material for this program.
 Two academic letters of reference and one professional letter of reference must be submitted.